simpsonTsai/cs410-rag-project/README.md

 2. Enter
 3. Ctrl + X (exit)

-## Required Data
-Place the veterinary reference book (PDF) inside the data/ folder: data/databook.pdf

-An appropriate reference of databook.pdf is shown below.

 ## How to Run the System
 To run the entire system — baseline RAG, improved RAG, GPT-only baseline, evaluation metrics, and visualizations — run:
 ```bash